harish-kp/Data-analytics/README.md

 # Data-analytics
+#Requirements
+MATLab, Understanding of Machine Learning algorithms and concepts
+#Introduction
-Requirements : MATLab, Understanding of Machine Learning algorithms and concepts The project focuses on identifying tamil text through a custom built convolutional network.
+The project focuses on identifying tamil text through a custom built convolutional network.
 A detailed description of the project is explained in the report document.
 The dataset is taken from HPL database.
 The whole project was built in MATLab and has some of the pretrained network attached to the repository.